nexorrae/ai-mental-chatbot-sdk/README.md

-# Workflow – AI Mental Health Chatbot
+# Workflow – CurhatIn: AI Mental Health Chatbot

 This document defines the product workflow, team responsibilities, and feature boundaries for the AI Mental Health Chatbot.